-- The SR 16 onramp to northbound I-5 has been reduced to one lane so crews can start building the foundations for the new Pacific Avenue Bridge.
-Construction of the new retaining walls south of Pacific Avenue is ongoing.
-Crews are also continuing construction of the new northbound I-5 bridge over the I-705 interchange.
+- The SR 16 on-ramp to northbound I-5 is reduced to one lane so crews can build foundations for the new Pacific Avenue Bridge.
+Construction of new retaining walls south of Pacific Avenue is ongoing.
+Crews are also building the new northbound I-5 bridge over I-705.

 Current Work Southbound

-- The Pacific Avenue and I-705 onramps to southbound I-5 and SR 16 have been reduced to one lane so crews can reconstruct the outside lanes and shoulder of southbound I-5.
-That work includes installation of the drainage system, illumination and intelligent traffic systems.
-Crews will also construct concrete retaining walls to provide enough width of the new I-5 shoulder.
-Once this stage of pavement construction is complete, the onramps from Pacific Avenue and I-705 will be shifted to the new pavement, but remain restricted to one lane.
+- The Pacific Avenue and I-705 on-ramps to southbound I-5 and SR 16 are reduced to one lane so crews can install a new roadway surface The work includes installation of the drainage system, illumination and intelligent traffic systems.
+Crews will also construct retaining walls to provide enough width of the new I-5 shoulder.
+Once this stage is complete, the on-ramps from Pacific Avenue and I-705 will be shifted to new pavement, but remain restricted to one lane.

 Why is WSDOT